Skip to Main Content

 Employers

-Of the roughly 38,300 announcers (including news anchors) working in the United States, more than 60 percent worked for radio and television broadcasting companies, according to the U.S. Department of Labor.
-Many others are self-employed, providing announcing services on a freelance basis to networks and stations, advertising agencies, independent producers, or to sponsors of local events.
+Of the roughly 49,800 news analysts, reporters, and journalists (including news anchors) working in the United States, 21 percent worked for radio and television broadcasting companies, according to the U.S. Department of Labor.
+Twenty-five percent are employed by media streaming distribution services, social networks, and other media networks and content providers.
+Some are self-employed, providing announcing services on a freelance basis to networks and stations, advertising agencies, independent producers, or to sponsors of local events.
 Some also work for state, local, and private educational services.

 Some companies own several television or radio stations; some stations belong to networks such as ABC, CBS, NBC, or Fox, while others are independent.
 While radio and television stations are located throughout the United States, major markets where better paying jobs are found are generally near large metropolitan areas.